 International order, according to Bull, is 'a pattern of activity that sustains the elementary or primary goals of the society of states' (p.
 8).
 Just as order in social life has its goals, so too international order has its goals which are as follows.
 Firstly, international order preserves international system and international society.
-Secondly, international order upholds the independence or external sovereignty of the members of the international system and international society, namely sovereign states.
-Thirdly, international order ensures peace among sovereign states in their relationship as members of the international system and international society.
-Fourthly, international order restricts the use and occurrence of violence in international system and international society.
-Fifthly, international order ensures members of the international system and international society comply with international agreements.
+Secondly, international order upholds the independence or external sovereignty of the members of the international order ensures peace among sovereign states in their relationship as members of the international system and international society.
+Fourthly, international order restricts the use and occurrence of violence in international system and international society comply with international agreements.
 Sixthly, international order ensures that sovereign states respect each other's spheres of jurisdiction (pp. 16-19).